magnolia-community/react-area51-alpha/README.md

 ## Things to improve
 Not bugs, but lets improve these:
-* Use real environment variables.
+* Use more real environment variables.
-* Add tests.
+* Add more tests.
 * Make the Content JSON parsing 'pluggable'.
 * Get rid of flickering when changing Routes.
 * Move the mapping.js to an external file.